Slot Cars & Racing

 HO scale (1/64th), 1/32 scale, and 1/24th scale plastic track, enough probably to cover the entire floor space of my house... but

-have only built a course and used them just occasionally.
-I think I like the 1/32 scale track the most because it allows for some
+have only assembled a course and used them just occasionally.
+I think I like the 1/32 scale track the most because it allows for

-pretty fast racing (without magnets), keeping just enough danger of de-slotting to make it interesting.
-I know it's just an individual
+some pretty fast racing (without magnets), keeping just enough danger of de-slotting to make it interesting.
+I know it's just an

-preference thing... many people prefer HO because you can build a huge layout in very little space (and some of those tiny cars
+individual preference thing... many people prefer HO because you can build a huge layout in very little space (and some of those

-The plastic 1/24th scale track (Revelle is what I have) is really not 1/24th - even though you can fit two 4" wide cars side by side
+The plastic 1/24th scale track (Revelle is what I have) doesn't really seem to be 1/24th - even though you can fit two 4" wide cars

-on a straight they wouldn't make it around any of the corners next to each other without one or both crowding the other out (I've
+side by side on a straight they wouldn't make it around any of the corners next to each other without one or both crowding the

 Here's a 1/32 scale road-course I managed to fit onto a 4' X 8' sheet of plywood.
 I and my